Why Can't I Get These Cockroaches Out Of My Chandler Home?

 Ticks are a type of arachnid, and their sole source of food is the blood of their host.
 Ticks feed on various hosts, including people, wild animals, livestock, and pets.
-The most common ticks we come into contact with are dog ticks.
+The most common ticks we come into contact with around the Phoenix area are dog ticks.
 These ticks have a soft body but a rigid plate (scutum) located on the back behind the biting mouthparts.
 Ticks are common pests in outdoor spaces, and due to their ability to spread diseases, it is best to avoid contact with them as much as possible.

 Though tiny in size, a tick’s bite causes big problems for people, pets, and other animals.
 Ticks are slow, efficient feeders that spread diseases from host to host with ease.
 As ticks feed, they transmit diseases through their saliva.